 For a truly memorable and spectacular experience of the 12 Apostles, take to the air.
 From the luxury and excitement of a helicopter, you’ll be treated to a bird’s eye view of the stunning coastal landscape.

-Hovering over the amazing coastline, you’ll take in a completely different angle of the Twelve Apostles, Loch Ard Gorge and other surrounding features, and get a feel for the vastness of the natural environment.
+Hovering over the amazing coastline, you’ll take in a completely different angle of the Twelve Apostles, Loch Ard Gorge, and other surrounding features, and get a feel for the vastness of the natural environment.
 If you’re visiting in winter, you may just get a lucky glimpse of Blue Whales taking residence in the Southern Ocean for the breeding season.

-Helicopter tours are available from several reputable local aviation services and are usually available year-round from the 12 Apostles Visitor Centre.
+12 Apostles helicopter tours are available from several reputable local aviation services and are usually available year-round from the 12 Apostles Visitor Centre.
 It’s best to book them in advance so as to ensure your spot.

 Other Things to Do Around the 12 Apostles on the Great Ocean Road